On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Cleanness of the Hecke complex

 If $\chi$ is trivial, then $\chi(0)$ is the identity element and this limit is in $G$.

-Otherwise, we can write $\chi(t)$ in $\End V$ as the sum over eigenspaces of $T$ of the idempotent projector onto that eigenspace times an integer power of $t$, where the integer power appearing is a linear function of the weight.
-In projective coordinates, it is the same but with an additional $1$ appended.
+Otherwise, in an eigenbasis, $\chi(t)$ is a diagonal matrix whose entries are integer powers of $t$, where the integer power appearing is a linear function of the weight.
+The projective coordinates for $\chi(t)$ are the entries of this matrix plus an additional $1$.
 Because $\chi$ is nontrivial, not all these exponents are $0$, and because $G$ is semisimple, the sum of the exponents vanishes, so some are negative and some are positive.
-We can change the projective coordinates by dividing by $t$ to the power of the minimal exponent that appears.
-Having done this, all the coefficients of idempotent projectors onto eigenspaces with the minimal exponent are fixed at $1$, and all other coefficients are positive powers of $t$ which converge to $0$, so $\chi(0)$ is the idempotent projector $e$ onto the sum of eigenspaces of $T$ where some nontrivial linear function of the weights is minimized, i.e., some proper face of the convex hull of the weights.
-The last coefficient of $\chi(0)$ is $0$, so multiplying on the left by $g_1(0)$ and the right by $g_2(0)$ we obtain the $(g_1 e g_2, 0)$. \end{proof}
+To calculate the limit in projective space as $t$ goes to $0$, we first divide each coordinate by the minimal power of $t$ that appears, making each coordinate a nonnegative power of $t$, and then set $t=0$, making each coordinate $1$ or $0$.
+The $1$s occur exactly on the diagonal entries corresponding to eigenspaces with minimal exponent.
+Thus $\chi(0)$ is the idempotent projector $e$ onto the sum of eigenspaces of $T$ with minimal exponent.
+These are the eigenspaces where some nontrivial linear function of the weights is minimized, i.e. some proper face of the convex hull of the weights.